byuitechops/for-the-strength-of-developers/Core/core.md

 3. Immediately Invoked Function Expression aka IIFE
 4. Higher order functions: functions as parameters
 5. Polyfill
+    * If you are running JavaScript in 2 different places, and they are not at the same version of JavaScript, polyfills can be used to include new array functions or features like that.
+You can include polyfills to create these in older versions of JavaScript.
 6. Designing
     1. Early Optimisation
     2. Abstraction